6 Best Corporate Performance Management Platforms I Evaluated

 • Because Anaplan is so flexible, creating a setup that becomes inefficient over time is easy.
 If things aren’t structured properly from the beginning, navigating the UX can become a bit difficult.

-• It’s rare, but when Anaplan goes down, it really affects my work.
-I rely on it for frequent updates, so unexpected downtime affects my workflow.
+• It’s rare, but when Anaplan goes down, it really affects the workflow.
+G2 users say they rely on it for frequent updates, so unexpected downtime affects workflow.

 What G2 users dislike about Anaplan: